vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/_index.md

 I descended to the field of classical indology from the lofty heights of western philosophy.
 As a graduate student I had spent four years studying two giants of European thought, Aristotle and Hegel, whose respectful student I still consider myself to be.
 But circumstances not defined by philosophy led me to the discovery of the world outside Europe.
 Indian philosophy was for me an obvious anchor as was the comparative study of religions.
 As my knowledge of Sanskrit increased and my understanding of the depth and beauty of Indian culture widened, I jumped on the opportunity offered to me to study the history of one of India’s most sacred places, Ayodhyā, which became the subject of my PhD research.
 I had landed on holy ground.

-The studies presented here take their start from 1986, the year that my Ayodhyā book was publisheḍThirty-one articles are collected in the present volume; they span a period of thirty years, during which I worked mainly at the Institute of Indian Studies of the University of Groningen.
-They are the backbone of my research and naturally follow the intellectual development that informed my academic career.
+The studies presented here take their start from 1986, the year that my Ayodhyā book was publisheḍThirty-one articles are collected in the present volume; they span a period of thirty years, during which I worked mainly at the Institute of Indian Studies of the University of GroningeṇThey are the backbone of my research and naturally follow the intellectual development that informed my academic career.

 The reader may notice a gradual shift away from theoretical, say philosophi cal subjects to a historical, cultural orientation in which two mainstreams come together, strands that I found entwined in the holy ground that was my first object of research: the Sanskrit textual tradition, including epigraphy, and the material culture as expressed in works of religious art and iconography.
 It was only while working on this volume that I gradually discovered that the history of holy places has been a leitmotiv throughout my scholarly endeavours.
 And this has been so because I have been and still am fascinated by the potential for understanding, if text and art are studied in close combination in the ac tual field where they meet: two types of sources that release their maximal informative power when they are bound to one and the same locality.
 After Ayodhyā my attention focused on the culture of Vidarbha, in particular during the two centuries of Vākāt.aka rule.
 My second monograph, The Vākāt.akas, which appeared in 1997, thus carried the subtitle: An essay in Hindu Iconology.
 Hegel’s place was taken by Panofsky.

 Apart from this general intellectual direction, there have been two major chal lenges which, more than anything, have enriched my research and left their imprints on this volume.
-One is the Kevala–Narasim. ha Temple Inscription found on the Rāmagiri (Ramtek), the other the discovery of the ‘original’ Skandapurān. a, found in ancient Nepalese manuscripts in the National Archives (Kathmandu).
+One is the Kevala–Narasim. ha Temple Inscription found on the Rāmagiri (Ramtek), the other the discovery of the ‘original’ Skandapurāṇa, found in ancient Nepalese manuscripts in the National Archives (Kathmandu).

 xvii